fsoubes/FilterRank/frankfilter3.md

 Benchmarking analysis is a method widely used to assess the relative performance of an object[^Fle1896].
 That way, it's possible to compare the performance of various algorithms.
 Only execution time and memory load will be analyzed here.
 In order to perform this benchmark, one script was implemented.
 The first script, named *benchmark2* whose aim is to compute the time speed between the start and the end of an input image coming from ImageJ during the filtering process.
 This script was implemented using the ImageJ macro language.
 The operation process is run 1000 times for ImageJ measurements to provide robust data.
 In order to not recording false values we're not considering the first 100 values.
 Indeed during the execution, we must take into account the internal allocations of the loading images which may introduce error in our measurement.
 For our own algorithm we did only 50 iterations because of the amount of time that each algorithm takes.

 For this project the benchmark was performed with the operating system Linux (4.9.0-3-amd64)  using the 1.8.0_144 version of Java and running with the 1.51q version of ImageJ.
-The model image of this benchmark is Lena for various pixels size.
+The model image of this benchmark is Lena for various pixels size for the GPU the graphical card is a nvidia 1050 ti.

 # 3.Results